 - Allow shaggy mixture to sit for 30min covered with a towel

-- Remove dough from the refrigerator, remove plastic wrap.
-Place dough on a lightly floured wooden cutting board.
-Cover dough with moist kitchen towel.
+- Remove dough from the refrigerator.
 Let dough sit at warm room temperature (72º) for 4-6 hours.
 Bake and enjoy!

 - Grilled Pizza: Dough Recipe